-The proposed Family Home Guarantee aims to help single-parent families, most of whom are led by women, get onto the property ladder or re-enter the market.
-Here’s how it will work.
+The Family Home Guarantee aims to help single-parent families, most of whom are led by women, get onto the property ladder or re-enter the market.
+Here’s how it works.

 What is the Family Home Guarantee?

 The Family Home Guarantee is limited to 10,000 places.
-However, this will be spread out over four financial years – which equates to 2,500 spots per year.
+However, this will be spread out over four financial years from 1 July, 2021 – which equates to 2,500 spots per year.

-The scheme is similar to – but more generous than – the First Home Loan Deposit Scheme, in which the government guarantees loans of first home buyers who only have a 5% deposit.
+The scheme is similar to – but more generous than – the First Home Loan Deposit Scheme (FHLDS), in which the government guarantees loans of first home buyers who only have a 5% deposit.

 While some lenders such as CommBank and NAB have welcomed the scheme, other groups have raised concerns.

 The Finance Brokers Association of Australia (FBAA) warned some borrowers could end up with a negative equity position if property values fall and interest rates rise.

 Research house CoreLogic also cautioned that low deposits mean more debt, adding more interest that needs to be paid over the life of the loan.
 However, this could be worthwhile if the borrower would otherwise be spending thousands in rent, CoreLogic said.
 Borrowers may also benefit from long-term gains in real estate values.